top of page

 Here's the quick version of the story, if you care to know....

 The excitement of heights has always enticed me, but I never thought climbing could become a career.
 So, I looked for thrill-seeking job alternatives while I was still in high school.
-I became firefighter certified in my senior year of high school and joined a local department as a volunteer.
+I completed firefighter academy in my senior year of high school and joined a local department as a volunteer.
 In college, I continued this path by getting certified as an EMT.
-However, firefighting and EMT weren't fulfilling the need for action, so at the same time, I began training as an amateur boxer, eager to start a fighting record and eventually go pro.
+However, firefighting and EMT weren't fulfilling my need for action, so at the same time, I began training as an amateur boxer, eager to start a fighting record and eventually go pro.
 This was a dark time of my life.

 bottom of page